ChunhThanhDe/ChunhThanhDe/README.md

 ##### *Chung Nguyen Thanh - ChunhThanhDe*

-<p> If you are looking for an Android-embedded software development engineer with experience in AOSP, Android framework, and Flutter App, capable of bringing value to your organization, then perhaps I am the piece of the puzzle for your organization you need to find.
-Nice to meet you friend.
+<p> If you are looking for a developer in Flutter development, capable of bringing value to your organization, then perhaps I am the piece of the puzzle your organization needs to find.
+Nice to meet you.
 I am ready to take on new challenges with great contributions and worthy compensation. </p>

 <details close>
 <summary><em><u>See more 🚀💥</u></em></summary>